Prevalence of Obesity in Pets

 1. Quantify your pet’s food

-1. Invest in stimulation pet toys
+1. Invest in stimulating pet toys

 If you do not have the time to exercise your pet but still want to help your pet, you can get interactive toys.
 Such toys are designed to move and may have attractive sounds which may grab the attention of your pet as they run behind them in an attempt to catch hold of them.
 They also stimulate the predatory instinct of pets.

-1. Understand your pet’s hunger cue
+1. Understand your pet’s hunger cues

 Understand the difference between begging and hunger.
 Begging can also be motivated by a desire to play and attention-seeking.
 Do not encourage your pet by rewarding them with treats or table scraps as it can be harmful in the long run.